 Housing and support

 ...the transition from childhood to adulthood is particularly difficult for those with autism."

-We offer a range of support options for people with autism, tailored to meet their individual needs including three purpose-built residential centres, Hollyrood in Sussex, The Maples in Reading and Hamilton Lodge in Colchester, which offer intensive support to a large number of service users, including those with challenging behaviour.
+We offer a range of support options for people with autism, tailored to meet their individual needs including three purpose-built residential centres, Hollyrood in Sussex and The Maples in Reading which offer intensive support to a large number of service users, including those with challenging behaviour.